Order Your Own Lab Testing

 Most routine diagnostic lab tests require a blood sample.
 It’s a brief, generally painless experience (a quick sting or less discomfort level) but it often causes anxiety, especially for those who are needle-phobic (trypanophobia) or don’t like the sight of blood, especially their own.
 The entire procedure generally takes less than five minutes.
 A skilled healthcare professional can perform a lab draw with hardly any discomfort at all, quickly and easily.

-While this varies according to the specific test or tests done, blood tests results generally display their findings of the targeted markers as compared to a normal range.
-An important thing to consider as you go over blood test results is that there is a reason that normal is expressed as a range, rather than an absolute number; No two people have the exact same normal.
-This natural variation among individuals is the reason that routine blood testing is recommended, because it works to establish your own personal baseline on important health markers – a baseline that can be compared to newer results year after year to track any changes in your health status.
+While this varies according to the specific test or tests done, tests results generally display their findings of the targeted markers as compared to a normal range.
+An important thing to consider as you go over test results is that there is a reason that normal is expressed as a range, rather than an absolute number; No two people have the exact same normal.
+This natural variation among individuals is the reason that routine testing is recommended, because it works to establish your own personal baseline on important health markers.

 HTC patients can visit either Quest Diagnostics or LabCorp patient service centers.
 Combined, they have over 3500 locations.
 To find the closest PSC to you, enter your zip code into our LAB LOCATOR.
 Or you can see the labs listed in each state and city below: